Saniya Sethi

 Initial Goal

-The focus of this self-directed project will explore the impacts of an unhealthy work-life balance for women aged 25-45 with a family who are currently working as nurses so that I can design an appropriate solution that improves their daily lifestyle and wellbeing
+The focus of this self-directed project will explore the impacts of an unhealthy work-life balance for women aged 25-45 with a family who are currently working as nurses, so that I can design an appropriate solution that improves their daily lifestyle and wellbeing

 Discover